-We all want certain things, as we all probably define this a bit differently.
+We all want certain things, so the definition of success is more individual than many of us realize.
 One of the most common, arguably opposite extremes I can think of, is the stay at home mom vs. the career-driven woman.

 "Regardless of how many strengths you possess, it's almost impossible to achieve greatness alone.
 Linking with the right people can elevate the breadth and scope of your impact.
 Others will have strengths you do not, and skills that compliment yours."

 Finding circles of people who are driven, intelligent, and welcoming can be challenging, but not impossible.
 A few good places to start may be: